Welcome Back, Carter

 "Welcome Back, Carter" is the third episode of the ninth season of the animated comedy series Family Guy.
 It originally aired on Fox in the United States on October 10, 2010.
-The episode follows Peter after he discovers his father-in-law, Carter Pewterschmidt, having an affair with another woman.
+The episode follows Peter after he discovers his father-in-law, Carter Pewterschmidt is having an affair with another woman.
 Deciding to blackmail him, Peter begins taking advantage of his father-in-law's enormous wealth, before accidentally spilling the beans to Carter's wife, Barbara, who divorces him soon after.
-Peter then becomes Carter's wingman, and helps him in rediscovering his bachelorhood, as he begins navigating through the dating scene.
+Peter then becomes Carter's wingman, and helps him rediscover his bachelorhood, as he begins navigating through the dating scene.

 The episode was written by Wellesley Wild and directed by Cyndi Tang-Loveland.
 It received mixed reviews from critics for its storyline and many cultural references.
 According to Nielsen ratings, it was viewed in 7.02 million homes in its original airing.
 The episode featured guest performances by Max Burkholder, Christine Lakin and Rachael MacFarlane, along with several recurring guest voice actors for the series.
 "Welcome Back, Carter" was released on DVD along with three other episodes from the season on December 13, 2011.

 Plot

 After deciding to visit her parents, Carter and Barbara Pewterschmidt, Lois, along with her husband, Peter, discover an old photo album showcasing Barbara and Carter's love for each other, as well as Barbara's short-lived affair during the "Great War with Alaska", during which, after returning home from combat, Carter reclaims his wife, and the two's love is shown to have lasted ever since.
 Becoming bored, Peter is tasked to call his father-in-law to dinner, and soon discovers Carter on his yacht, so he rows over to get him.
 He then sees Carter having sex with a dark-haired Asian woman.
 Carter demands he doesn't tell.
 Questioning his father-in-law's judgment, he eventually promises to keep the affair a secret from Barbara.
-The next day, at the Drunken Clam, Peter begins discussing the affair with Quagmire and Joe, who suggest Peter blackmail Carter as revenge for his constant mistreatment of Peter.
+The next day, at the Drunken Clam, Peter begins discussing the affair with Brian Griffin, Quagmire and Joe, who suggest Peter blackmail Carter as revenge for his constant mistreatment of Peter.

 Visiting his wife's parents during the middle of the night, Peter informs Carter that he is now his personal slave, and must perform any task he wishes, including having a limousine joust, which ends with them experiencing massive blood loss, and writing witty catchphrases.
 Noticing Peter and Carter spending time together, Barbara and Lois soon witness the two taking a high-definition television out of the house.
 But while they are doing this, Peter accidentally spills the beans to Barbara about the affair, and Barbara is instantly devastated by this and runs of the room sobbing.